Articles for tag: health, law, manifestation, physical, psychiatry, S63, section 63, treatment

 You are the Boss – The Locum Psychiatrist’s Manual

 This post is derived from a manual that I constructed some time ago.
 It summarises a book that I am publishing.
 The summary constitutes opinion on how a locum business ought to be run.
 It is not advice even though it may appear to be directive and refers to ‘you’.
-The author owes you no ...
+The author owes you no duty of care.
+That’s why my opinion is not advice!
+No liabilities accepted.
+Sue yourself if you follow any of this and you suffer damage ...

 The biopsychosocial assessment

 The biopsychosocial model is a comprehensive approach to understanding mental health that integrates biological, psychological, and social factors.
 This model recognises that mental health and illness are the result of complex interactions between these domains, rather than being caused by a single factor.
 Biological aspects encompass genetic predispositions, neurochemical imbalances, and physical health conditions.
-Psychological ...
+Psychological factors include emotions, thoughts, behaviours, and coping mechanisms.
+Social elements involve relationships, cultural influences, finance, legal and environmental stressors.
+By considering the interplay of these ...

 The Importance of the Nearest Relative in Mental Health Law